Priest River

 The Priest River is a 68 mi long tributary of the Pend Oreille River in the U.S. state of Idaho.
 It is part of the Columbia River basin, as the Pend Oreille River is a tributary of the Columbia River.
 The river's drainage basin is 980 sqmi in area.

-The river was named for a Roman Catholic priest, Father Roothaan.
+The river was named for a Roman Catholic priest, Fr.
+Pierre-Jean De Smet, S.J..

 Course

 The Priest River originates in Upper Priest Lake and flows south into Priest Lake.
 It exits the south end of Priest Lake and flows south to the Pend Oreille River near the city of Priest River.
 The Upper Priest River, which is sometimes considered part of the Priest River proper, originates near the US-Canada border and flows south into Upper Priest Lake.

 Tributaries

 The Priest River has three major tributaries.
 On the left, there is the East River.
 This river has about twenty tributaries itself, and flows into the Priest about 1 mile from Big Creek.

 On the right there is the Upper West Branch of the Priest River, and the Lower West Branch of the Priest River.
 These never merge.
 The Lower West Branch is more popular, this has Torelle Falls on it.